The Army will vaccinate Spanish internationals with Pfizer

 Negative test

-The Spanish team breathes easy after knowing the result of the PCR tests carried out by UEFA this Wednesday in the two bubbles, with all the internationals with negative results, as well as the coaching staff headed by Luis Enrique Martínez.
+The Spanish team breathes easy after knowing the result of the PCR tests carried out by UEFA this Wednesday in the two bubbles, with all the internationals with a negative result, as well as the coaching staff headed by Luis Enrique Martínez.

 The fear of a coronavirus outbreak in the Las Rozas Football City (Madrid) After the positives of Busquets and Diego Llorente, he calmed down with the tests carried out this Wednesday.